Nursing (NURS)

 Fees: Yes.

-Application of theory to complete comprehensive assessments and plan care for patients in acute and critical care.
-Exploration of health problems in critical care, emergency, medical-surgical units, invasive procedure labs, renal dialysis, specialized healthcare teams, and other acute care clinical areas.
-Introduction of the high fidelity simulation lab.
+Application of theory to complete comprehensive assessments to plan care for critically ill or injured clients within and outside of the acute care setting.
+Exploration of health problems in critical care, emergency, medical-surgical units, invasive procedure labs, specialized healthcare teams, and other acute care clinical areas.

 Prerequisites: Admission to the BSN program.